don/ITP-DeviceToDatabase/06_Tools/node-red.md

 ### MQTT

-Drag an MQTT input node from the left side onto the workflow.
+Drag a `mqtt in` node from the left side onto the workflow.
 Draw a line to connect the MQTT node to the debug node.

 Double click on the MQTT node to configure it.
 Click the edit button next to the server field to configure a new MQTT connection.

 ![screenshot mqtt node configuration](img/flow-new-mqtt-broker.png)

-Enter itpdtd.com port 8883 for the connection.
+Enter dev2db.com port 8883 for the connection.
 Check the "enable secure" checkbox.
 Use the security tab to enter your credentials.
 Click the add button.
-(Note the screenshots show an older MQTT server from 2019, iotwork.shop.)

 ![screenshot add new mqtt broker configuration](img/flow-mqtt-add-broker.png)